-19.2.
-CONTRACT DEVELOPMENT
+16.2.
+Contract Development

-The contract development process begins with a thorough needs assessment to ensure that all requirements are clearly defined and documented.
+The contract development process begins with a thorough assessment of needs to ensure that all requirements are clearly defined and documented.
 This includes conducting market research, preparing a detailed solicitation document, and defining performance metrics.
 Depending on the size and complexity of the procurement, CVCOG will draft a contract that specifies the scope of work, deliverables, timelines, payment terms, and any relevant clauses, including those related to compliance, quality assurance, and value engineering.
 The solicitation process will be conducted transparently and competitively, providing fair opportunity for vendors to submit proposals.